-It’s our delight to introduce a guest blogger Nicolas M. German who is a DUI attorney in Denver, Colorado.
+It's our delight to introduce guest blogger Nicolas M. German, a DUI attorney in Denver, Colorado.

-Many criminal trials have simply been sensational to people throughout the years.
-And here is a list of 20 most hyped trials that have taken the American media by storm in the last two decades.
-A large part of the credit for popularizing the trials goes to the criminal defense lawyers like Geman DUI attorney.
+Many criminal trials have been sensational to people throughout the years.
+And here is a list of the 20 most exciting tests that have taken the American media by storm in the last two decades.
+A large part of the credit for popularizing the trials goes to the criminal defense lawyers like Geman, DUI attorney.

-He was famous for assisting terminally ill patients to end their lives until in 1998.
+He was famous for assisting terminally ill patients in ending their lives until 1998.
 A video showed him injecting people with some lethal substance.
-That resulted in his conviction, bringing down the curtains on the illustrious Dr. Death who died in 2011.
+That resulted in his conviction, bringing down the curtains on the illustrious Dr. Death, who died in 2011.

 Rae Carruth, a footballer in the National Football League, was a partner in crime for killing his pregnant girlfriend at a traffic crossing by blocking her car and helping the hired gunmen shoot at her.
-He is serving 18-year prison term since 2001.
+He has been serving an 18-year prison term since 2001.

 The trial that lasted for a year between June 2003 and July 2004 saw the fall from grace for the businesswoman, television personality, and writer charged with financial misappropriation and insider trading.

-Jackson’s arrest in November 2003 started the high profile trial for child molestation and other charges against him that created sensations of all sorts on the media until it culminated in the star’s acquittal from all charges in June 2005.
+Jackson's arrest in November 2003 started the high-profile trial for child molestation and other charges against him that created sensations of all sorts on the media until it culminated in the star's acquittal from all directions in June 2005.

-Facing corruption charges, the trial of Rod Blagojevich, former Illinois governor lasted for two and a half years from December 2008.
-The charges included soliciting bribes to fill up the vacancy of the Senate seat vacated by Barack Obama.
+Facing corruption charges, the trial of Rod Blagojevich, former Illinois governor, lasted for two and a half years from December 2008.
+The licenses included soliciting bribes to fill up the vacancy of the Senate seat vacated by Barack Obama.

 I. Lewis 'Scooter' Libby